 How I Rediscovered My Love For Writing By Getting Up Early

 Sometimes you read a blog post or a Tweet that makes you think.
 Thinking is good.
 Other times you read a post and decide to act, which is better.
 Much, much better.
 (Unless you act badly.
 Please don’t do that.)

-Shortly after I saw the “My 500 Words” challenge, I read a post from Money Saving Mom Crystal Paine about her challenge to get up earlier every day in order to do something important for yourself and improve your morning routine.
+Shortly after I saw the #my500words challenge, I read a post from Crystal Paine (known for her website Money Saving Mom and her course Make Over Your Mornings) about a challenge she was doing to get up early every day in order to do something important for yourself and improve your morning routine.

-It was meant to be.
+My writer’s heart knew it was meant to be.
 The stars and planets aligned (including Pluto, which I will always consider to be a planet thankyouverymuch) and something clicked within me.
 I joined both challenges, and I set a goal to stick with both for one month.

 What is it about writing that is so powerful?
 Is it the act of making thoughts “real?”
 Is it the idea that something we put down on paper may inspire others?
 If we write fiction, is it an escape into another world?
 Do we create other worlds to escape something in our lives?
 Or do we do it to help others escape?
 Or simply because we know it sells?

 As I sip my coffee at 5:19 a.m., I’m thinking this is all too deep to consider.
 Yet, consider it I must.
 Otherwise, why am I in this challenge to write 500 words a day for the next month?
 Yes, I could free write just to get words on paper.
 And that’s fine, since it will help quiet my mind and probably help me be a little more present in my life since some of my bazillion thoughts have been allowed to rest in another place.